atanaskanev/ecommerce_sales_analysis/README.md

 ### E-commerce Business Sales Analysis
-This repository contains a SQL notebook created in Azure Data Studio which provides a sales analysis of an online retail business.
+This repository contains an SQL notebook created in Azure Data Studio which provides a sales analysis of an e-commerce business using PostgreSQL.
 You can open the ecommerce_business.ipynb file to view the code.